valeth/wanikani-breeze-dark/README.md

 Run `bundle install` from within the project directory.

-Then run `rake` from within the project directory and copy the content of the generated `compiled/wanikani_breeze_dark.user.css` into a new Stylish theme.
+Then run `rake` from within the project directory and install the generated `compiled/wanikani_breeze_dark.user.css` with Stylus.

-If you are using a Linux OS and have `xclip` installed you can simply run `rake copy` to build the project and copy the file content to your clipboard.